RblSb/SyncTube/README.md

 - Reworked Modern theme

 ### Supported players
-- Youtube (videos and playlists)
+- Youtube (videos, streams and playlists)
-- Raw mp4 videos (or any other media format supported in browser)
+- Raw mp4 videos and m3u8 playlists (or any other media format supported in browser)
 - Iframes (without sync)

 ### Setup